NikhilMSeb/Cisco-Exercise-Nov22/README.md

 There are 2 ways I have completed this exercise:

-1. HTML-based implementation (initial idea)
+1. HTML-based implementation (initial idea): output is delivered in web pages through a portal (eg: browsers)
+    * Rationale: provides the same underlying functionality but with explicit visual cues (which I thought suits a "coding exercise")

-2. JSON-based implementation
+2. JSON-based implementation: output is delivered
+    * Rationale: more geared towards working as an API service that can be used by other services as an endpoint directly

-Both implemenations cover the requirements of the Malware URL lookup as required, with all the other necessary peripherals.
-Each can be accessed in the respective directories, and each directory has a dedicated README explaining what needs to be done to setup, run and test the service in each case.
+Both implemenations cover the requirements of the Malware URL lookup as described in the problem statement, with all the other necessary peripherals.
+Each can be accessed in the respective directories, and each directory has a dedicated README explaining what needs to be done to setup, run and test the service in each case, as well as answering further questions posed in the exercise.